gionanide/OpiRec/README.md

 folder contains the source code of opinion recommendation task.

 #### ---- Worksheet
-folder contains previous approaches and variations of the main procedure (development samples).
+folder contains previous approaches and variations of the main procedure (deprecated).